abisop/nuttx-docs/en/components/arch/index.md

 > This provides architecture/toolchain-specific definitions for standard
 > types.
 This file should typedef: `_int8_t`, `_uint8_t`, `_int16_t`,
 > `_uint16_t`, `_int32_t`, `_uint32_t`
 >
 > and if the architecture supports 64-bit integers: `_int24_t`,
 > `_uint24_t`, `_int64_t`, `_uint64_t`
 >
 > NOTE that these type names have a leading underscore character.
 This
 > file will be included (indirectly) by `include/stdint.h` and
-> typedef'ed to the final name without the underscore character.
+> typedef\'ed to the final name without the underscore character.
 This
 > roundabout way of doings things allows the stdint.h to be removed from
 > the `include/` directory in the event that the user prefers to use the
 > definitions provided by their toolchain header files.